Caversham (in Oxfordshire)

 Of Shrines & Civil War

-Recent discoveries of underground caverns below the town indicate that Cavershamís name may imply just what it sounds like: Caveís Home.
+Late 20th century discoveries of underground chalk caverns below the town indicate that Cavershamís name may imply just what it sounds like: Caveís Home.

 The Cell of Austin Canons, from Notely Abbey in Long Crendon (Bucks), who had their living at Caversham, did not have an official rank but the establishment was often known as Caversham Priory.
 It was founded in 1162, probably near Caversham Church which was given to Notely Abbey at that time by the local lord of the manor, Walter Giffard, 1st Earl of Buckingham.
 As Keeper of nearby Windsor Castle, he probably spent quite a lot of time here, even though he owned vast estates all over the country.